4B movement: Notable proponents

 Jung Se-young and Baeck Ha-na, two proponents, criticize marriage as reinforcing gender roles in South Korea.
 The movement draws some inspiration from the novel Kim Ji-young, Born 1982, as do South Korea's MeToo and "Escape the Corset" movements.

+Lee Min-gyeong is a South Korean feminist writer and an early member of the 4B movement.
+In an interview with ABC, Lee said that Korean women were traditionally expected to center their lives around men and that the 4B movement is about rejecting relationships with them, in any way.
+She argues that there are two factors that contribute to driving some Korean women to reject the "heterosexual narrative": the double-burden placed on Asian women to perform the majority of domestic labor while also being employed and the spy-cam epidemic that has since evolved into deepfake pornography.
+Lee stated that while some referred to the movement as a "sex strike," it was more about "redefining how we are meant to live without those four 'Nos'".

 History

 The term 4B emerged from Korean feminist circles on Twitter around 2017 to 2018, after a highly publicized 2016 murder of a woman by a man.
 The murderer, who said he did it because women had ignored him, was not charged with a hate crime.

-The 4B movement also emerged in response to many other social issues.
-For instance, the misogynistic social media platform Ilbe Storehouse grew in prominence in 2014, and was followed by cultural "gender wars" in 2015.
+Another cause was the rise in far-right social media platform Ilbe Storehouse in 2014, which regularly promotes misogynistic posts.
+This was also followed by 'gender wars' in 2015.

-The 4B movement gained broader recognition on Twitter in 2019 and through various feminist social media accounts.
+The movement gained broader recognition on Twitter in 2019 and through various feminist social media accounts, but has lost momentum since its early days.
 One notable feature of the 4B movement, as with other Korean digital feminist movements, is that members often identify themselves as "anonymous women", as it is conventional not to disclose personal details online.

 Escape the Corset Movement

 The "Escape the Corset" Movement that started in 2016 served as a source of inspiration for the 4B movement.
-The movement calls for women to liberate themselves from sexual, social, bodily, and psychological oppression.
-The word "corset" is used by Korean feminists as a metaphor for the societal mechanisms that bind and repress women, including toxic beauty standards.
+The movement calls for women to liberate themselves from sexual, social, bodily, and psychological standards.
+The word "corset" is used by Korean feminists as a metaphor for the societal pressure placed on women, including toxic beauty standards.
 Notably, South Korea has the 10th largest beauty market globally and is the third-largest cosmetics exporter.
-In a society where beauty holds immense cultural and economic significance, members of the "Escape the Corset" Movement criticize and resist cosmetic procedures, demanding skincare or makeup rituals, and the adoption of trendy clothing, all seen as perpetuating consumerism and misogynistic social norms.
-In protest, they express their defiance by destroying makeup, forgoing cosmetic enhancements, shaving their heads, and rejecting fashionable attire.
+Members of the "Escape the Corset" Movement criticize and decline cosmetic procedures, skincare or makeup rituals, and the adoption of trendy clothing, all perceived as perpetuating consumerism and misogynistic social norms.
+In protest, they express their choices by destroying makeup, forgoing cosmetic enhancements, shaving their heads, and rejecting fashionable attire.
 Escape the Corset's analysis and approach to protest deeply influenced the 4B movement.